 Traditionally, these would be flower-shaped, but these days other shapes are also popular, including stars as I have made here.

 Cookies worth the wait

 One thing that is interesting about these compared to many cookies is they need time to rest.
-The dough is relatively moist, but then the cut out cookies are left to air dry a bit before they are baked.
+The dough is relatively moist, but then you leave the cut out cookies to air dry a bit before you bake them.

 It’s a technique used in a few Swiss cookies and while it might seem unusual, it works.
 French macaron are also left to dry in a similar way (but these are much easier to make).

 See how they come together in the short video!

 The result is a lovely crisp outside with a little chewiness inside.
 Along with the delicious flavor, it makes them most definitely worth the wait.